Josel099/Wasteles-Harvest-backend/README.md

 Welcome to the WastelessHarvest backend repository 🌱 !
-WastelessHarvest is a powerful food waste management system aimed at addressing the global issue of food wastage.
-This repository contains the backend codebase for our application.
+WastelessHarvest is a powerful food waste management system aimed at addressing the global issue of food wastage.This repository contains the backend codebase for our application.

 ## Table of Contents